michaeljr007/portfolio-blog-automation/posts/Is-AI-here-to-take-our-jobs.md

 ### So where does that leave us?

-Maybe the real question isn’t “Will AI take my job?” but “How can I use AI to do my job better — or create entirely new jobs we haven’t dreamed up yet?”
+Maybe the real question isn’t “Will AI take my job?” but “How can I use AI to do my job better, or create entirely new jobs we haven’t dreamed up yet?”

 Because let’s be honest, we’re all already using AI.
 (Hello, spellcheck, you sweet savior of dignity.)
 The key is to learn, adapt, and keep doing the wonderfully odd human things that no algorithm can replicate.

-So no — AI isn’t here to _just_ take your job.
+So no, AI isn’t here to _just_ take your job.
 It’s here to change the game.
 And like every other game change in history, the trick is to keep playing.

 ---

 ☕ Alright, your coffee’s probably getting cold.
 What do you think?
 Is AI a friendly sidekick, or a sneaky job thief in a slick digital trench coat?
-Let me know — we can debate it over another cup.
+Let me know, we can debate it over another cup.

 ---